A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Introduction

-To compute the GLR, one could use a single-dose likelihood based on the available DLT data at the current dose, or a joint likelihood based on all available DLT data at different doses under an isotonic regression model.
-For simplicity and comparability with the other interval designs, I will focus on the single-dose likelihood initially before introducing the joint likelihood and comparing their operating characteristics.
+The GLR-based approach can also be applied to a joint likelihood based on all available DLT data at different dose levels.
+Such a joint likelihood may be obtained under a nonparametric model (e.g., isotonic regression) or a parsimonious parametric model (e.g., logistic regression) with a smaller number of parameters than the number of doses.
+For simplicity and ease of presentation, we will focus on the single-dose likelihood initially before considering the joint likelihood and comparing their operating characteristics.

-There is increasing awareness that dose-finding studies should consider both toxicity and activity, especially for targeted therapies in oncology with a non-monotone dose-activity relationship \citep{c15,w18,s21,fda23}.
-This awareness has motivated a new class of designs aiming to find the optimal biological dose (OBD), such as extended mTPI and TEQR designs \citep{l16,a18}, extended BOIN designs \citep{t18,l20}, extended CRM designs \citep{wt15,as18}, and various adaptive designs \citep{z14,c18}.
-The GLL can be applied to accumulating activity data to evaluate statistical evidence about the dose-activity relationship; in fact, that was the original motivation for this research.
-Designing an OBD-finding study requires careful considerations for both toxicity and activity assessments, each of which deserves considerable attention.
-This article, with focus on toxicity, can be viewed a first step in developing a GLR-based design for finding the OBD.
+There is increasing awareness that dose-finding studies should consider both toxicity and activity, especially for immune and targeted therapies in oncology with a non-monotone dose-activity relationship \citep{c15,w18,s21,fda23}.
+This awareness has motivated a new class of designs aiming to find the optimal biological dose \citep{z14,wt15,l16,a18,as18,c18,t18,l20}.
+The generalized law of likelihood can be applied to accumulating activity data to evaluate statistical evidence about the dose-activity relationship; in fact, that was the original motivation for this research.
+Designing a dose-finding study that incorporates activity data requires careful considerations for both toxicity and activity assessments, each of which deserves considerable attention.
+This article, with focus on toxicity, can be viewed a first step in developing a GLR-based design for finding the optimal biological dose \citep{z24}.